Blairsmodsender/BlairsEVEconfig/README.md

 Sarnus: Red accents caused by highly energized barely visible hydrogen inside the atmosphere and the predominant purple is caused by helium and molecular hydrogen as well as trace argon and ammonia

-Neidon: same story as Sarnus, but more s
+Neidon: same story as Sarnus, but more so